Business leaders make their predictions for ones to watch in 2025. Find out more

 • Due to the limitation of only being able to apply to one course at a time, it's worth taking a look back through all your preferred universities and course options before you begin.
 See what other alternatives there are, then rank them in order of your preference.
 That way you can start at the top and gradually work your way down so that you don’t miss out on your top choices.

 • Visit more universities.
-You’ve got until Thursday 4 July to keep applying through UCAS Extra, so it’s worth spreading your searches out further and checking out more potential universities.
-We have plenty of open days scheduled for you to attend.
+You’ve got until Friday 4 July to keep applying through UCAS Extra, so it’s worth spreading your searches out further and checking out more potential universities.
+We have a range of events and open days for you to attend.

 • If there’s a particular course you’d like to apply for but it isn’t listed as available through Extra, give the university a call to find out if there are any spaces left.
 If they’re happy to review your application they’ll need to open up course vacancies so that you can apply.